carberg/netrobots/README.md

 `default.nix` contains the required packages for the running environment.

+The server can be launched in this way, from the base directory:

+    nix-shell default.nix --run "python run.py --run=8888"

-The demo are launched in this way:
+The demo robots are launched in this way:

     cd demo_scripts
     nix-shell ../default.nix --run "./run-demo.sh"

-The server can be launched in this way, from the base directory:

-    nix-shell default.nix --run "python run.py"

 Project Development
 ===================